Controversy over ethnic and linguistic identity in Moldova: Dual citizenship

-The Moldovan law limiting the political rights of dual-citizenship holders was challenged to the European Court of Human Rights in the case of Tanase v.
+The Moldovan law limiting the political rights of dual-citizenship holders was challenged to the European Court of Human Rights (ECHR) in the case of Tanase v.
 Moldova.
-On April 27, 2010, the Grand Chamber of the EHCR decided the ban was "disproportionate with the government’s purpose of ensuring loyalty" of its public servants and members of parliament.
+On 27 April 2010, the Grand Chamber of the ECHR decided the ban was "disproportionate with the government’s purpose of ensuring loyalty" of its public servants and members of parliament.

 One applicant interviewed by Der Spiegel said: "I want to go further West with this passport.
 I don't care about Romania."
-The EU Observer wrote "Many Moldovans regard the Romanian passport as the key to the EU," according to Marian Gherman, a Bucharest prosecutor whose office has investigated a network of touts and bureaucrats who were expediting citizenship applications for money.
-“Everybody knows it,” he said.
-“They ask for Romanian citizenship only because it gives them the freedom to travel and work within the EU.”
-An official from the National Citizenship Authority, NCA, in Bucharest, speaking on condition of anonymity, confirmed that Moldovans had shown little interest in acquiring Romanian nationality until 2007."
+The EU Observer wrote "Many Moldovans regard the Romanian passport as the key to the EU", according to Marian Gherman, a Bucharest prosecutor whose office has investigated a network of touts and bureaucrats who were expediting citizenship applications for money.
+"Everybody knows it", he said.
+"They ask for Romanian citizenship only because it gives them the freedom to travel and work within the EU".
+An official from the National Citizenship Authority, NCA, in Bucharest, speaking on condition of anonymity, confirmed that Moldovans had shown little interest in acquiring Romanian nationality until 2007.

 According to a 2012 study by the Soros Foundation, between 1991 and 15 August 2011 exactly 226,507 Moldovan residents have obtained Romanian citizenship.
 An updated study from the same source found that from the passing of the citizenship law in 1991 until the end of 2012, the number of successful applications from Moldova was 323,049.
 The actual number of persons granted citizenship in these applications remains unclear because each application may include minors dependent on the adult filing.
 The number of persons is estimated to be around 400,000.